coatyio/coaty-js/docs/man/migration-guide.md

 ### Changes in `Configuration` options

 * The `Configuration.common` property is now optional.
-* `Runtime.options` has been renamed to `Runtime.commonOptions`.
-Its value is `undefined` if the `Configuration.common` property is not specified.
+* Rename `Runtime.options` to `Runtime.commonOptions`.
+Its value is `undefined`
+  if the `Configuration.common` property is not specified.

 ### Changes in Coaty object types

 * Optional property `logLabels` has been added to `Log` object type.
 Useful in providing multi-dimensional context-specific data along with a log.
-* `Config` type has been removed.
+* Stop using `Config` as this core type has been removed.
 In case you need it, define an equivalent object type in your application code.
-* `CoatyObject.assigneeUserId` property has been removed.
+* Stop using `CoatyObject.assigneeUserId` as this property has been removed.
 If you need this property, add it to your custom object type.
+* Rename core object type `Component` to `Identity`.
+This name better reflects its intent to provide the unique identity of a Coaty agent.

 ---
 Copyright (c) 2020 Siemens AG.
 This work is licensed under a